 Home treatment options: the benefits of dialyzing at home

-Patients want to dialyze at home can do peritoneal dialysis or home hemodialysis.
+People who want to dialyze at home can do peritoneal dialysis or home hemodialysis.
 Each treatment offers benefits as well as some challenges.
 Knowing what each option is and how each option can best fit into your life is key in making the right decision.
 Once you have all the information, you can begin the process of deciding what option best fits your lifestyle.

 There are a few things to consider when thinking about the best treatment option for you.
-Are you in school, or planning to go to school?
+Are you in school or planning to go to school?
 What support do you have at home?
 Do you want to have control over your care process?
 Your lifestyle and long- and short-term goals are important factors when choosing the best treatment modality.

 A few benefits of home hemodialysis include no need to travel to a center three times a week, quicker average recovery time after treatment, improved heart health and improved blood pressure control.

-Watch our free webinar led by Mikie Cooke and Erick Smith: Choosing the right treatment method—exploring home options
+Watch our free webinar led by Mikie Cooke and Erick Smith: Choosing the right treatment method — exploring home options